OAuth 2.0 with Google

 Creating an OAuth Client ID

 We assume that you already have a valid Google Cloud account for development.
-Navigate to your project on Google Cloudopen in new window, click APIs & Services -> Credentials (or use this linkopen in new window).
+Navigate to your project on Google Cloud, click APIs & Services -> Credentials (or use this link).
 Then click Create Credentials and select OAuth client ID.

 In the "Create OAuth client ID" window, choose iOS as the application type.
 Give a proper name to your application and fill in the bundle ID.
 You can leave all other fields empty for now.
 Click Create to generate an OAuth Client ID for your app.